Wickerwork : craftsmen with golden fingers

 The esparto grows in the steppe regions between Sidi Bouzid and Kasserine, it is used to make baskets for agricultural activities, large baskets for the transport of fruits and vegetables, flat baskets to fan the cereals and peanuts specialty of the region, huge bissacs, loads of mules and especially the scurtins necessary for the cold pressing of olives required by the oil mills.
 Now with the multiplication of the beaches, the parasols are formed of wooden structures covered with enormous circular mats in esparto.
 Dar Chaabane and Hammamet keep this activity which is threatened of disappearance because the craftsmen are almost all sexagenarians.

 The baskets are made in Somaa, Korba and Menzel Horr.
 Recovered from small dwarf palm trees, the leaves are dried, striated and finely braided into strips to make baskets, bags and hats.
-Small oval mats for individual prayer, sajjada, are also made in these localities, and decorated with palms dyed like the rushes of the nattiers.
+Small oval mats for individual prayer, sajjada, are also made in these localities, and decorated with palms dyed like the rushes of the natters.

 Leave a comment